Oungseik/nvim-config/README.md

 To easily copy and paste the file to the `~/.config/nvim` and use for beginner like me and also to use for learning purpose.

+If you need something special in neovim configuration, checkout [NvChad](https://nvchad.netlify.app/)

 ---
 ## Usage